K20QuickFast237/GoogleSignIn/README.md

 # GoogleSignIn
-integrating the OAuth2.0 authentication from Google.
+integrating the server side OAuth2.0 authentication from Google.
 The main endpoint is localhost/OAuth/login.php